 Just 10 miles south of St Andrews, Anstruther is a fishing village that celebrates Fife’s maritime history.
 Head to the Scottish Fisheries Museum to discover fishing’s importance to the area or, in summer, take a boat trip into the Firth of Forth from the harbour.
-And you can’t visit without eating some fish and chips – the Anstruther Fish Bar was previously crowned UK Fish and Chip Shop of the Year!
+And you can’t visit without getting some fish and chips on the go – the Anstruther Fish Bar was previously crowned UK Fish and Chip Shop of the Year!

 Ravenscraig Castle, Kirkcaldy

 Dating from around 1460, Ravenscraig Castle sits on the eastern outskirts of the town of Kirkcaldy.
 Due to its position, the castle is naturally defended by steep cliffs on three sides and was also one of the first in Scotland to be built to withstand cannon fire.
 The castle is also the setting for the ballad Rosabelle, which features in the Lay of the Last Minstrel by Sir Walter Scott.